Maplewood Counseling

 10. Risk of Depression and Paranoia

-The guilt, stress, and isolation caused by chronic lying can take a toll on your mental health, increasing the risk of depression.
-Meanwhile, the constant fear of exposure may lead to paranoia, where you doubt others’ intentions and overanalyze situations.
+The intense guilt, chronic stress, and profound isolation caused by lying can take a massive toll on your mental health.
+This significantly increases your risk of developing depression.
+Meanwhile, the constant fear of exposure may lead to paranoia.
+You might begin to doubt your partner’s intentions, constantly overanalyzing their words to see if they are onto you.

 11. Your Moral Compass Gets Weaker

-Each lie you tell makes dishonesty feel more acceptable, gradually eroding your ethical boundaries.
-Over time, this can influence your behavior in other areas, making it harder to recognize or act on what’s truly right.
+Each lie you tell makes the next one feel slightly more acceptable.
+This gradually erodes your ethical boundaries.
+Over time, this slow shift can influence your behavior in other important areas of your life, making it much harder to recognize or act on what is genuinely right.

 12. Genuine Self-Expression Becomes Harder